-How to survive in Fez Medina … really ?
-The title of this post might sound slightly alarming, so before I dig into a few pieces of advice, here are few reasons why you should visit Fez and spend some time in its historic medina.
+How to survive in Fez Medina … really?
+The title of this post might sound slightly alarming, so before I dig into a few pieces of advice, here are a few reasons why you should visit Fez and spend some time in its historic medina.

-I arrived in Fez without much expectation, and to be be frank without much planning.
+I arrived in Fez without much expectation, and to be frank without much planning.

 Since we had chosen a lovely riad in the heart of Old Fez, fresh and early in the morning, we decided to go explore the medina.
 We got out of the hotel, smartphone in my hand, fully trusting Google Maps, heading towards the tanneries.
 Or so I thought!

 After walking down a few small streets, a guy came over to us asking where we were going.
-I did everything possible to shake him off gently but the guy was quite aggressively insisting to bring us to the tanneries (he was going there himself .. right!) and I was feeling more and more uncomfortable.
+I did everything possible to shake him off gently but the guy was quite aggressively insisting on bringing us to the tanneries (he was going there himself .. right!) and I was feeling more and more uncomfortable.

 While we walked back with Annoying Guy #2 we passed by a shop owner for the 2nd time (the first time was with Annoying Guy #1).
 He smiled at me in a way that felt both a bit mocking and sorry for us.

-Back to the Riad, we sat down with one of the managers and he gave us the keys to surviving the Medina….
-So here are the 6 pieces of advice to survive Fez Medina (together with pictures totally unrelated to the topic, but definitely taken in Fez!)
+Back at the Riad, we sat down with one of the managers and he gave us the keys to surviving the Medina… So here are the 6 pieces of advice to survive Fez Medina (together with pictures totally unrelated to the topic, but definitely taken in Fez!)